sourcegraph/about/handbook/people-ops/compensation.md

 We are an early-stage technology company, and you can have a huge impact on our success.
 We want to make sure that you have a financial stake in the success and that your contributions are rewarded.

+Equity grants vest monthly with a 1 year cliff.

 TODO(@sourcegraph/people-ops): add more detail here about the kind of options and how to understand their value.

 ## Benefits and perks